amit2908/Notes/README.md

-# interview-notes
+# Notes
-This repository is created for preparation of Interviews especially for mobile app platforms.
+This repository is created for consolidating notes especially for mobile app platforms.